stone-foundation/stone-js-http-core/docs/BinaryFileResponse/classes/BinaryFileResponse.md

 #### Throws

-Error if the provided MIME type is invalid.
+HttpError if the provided MIME type is invalid.

 #### Inherited from